-All of the existing family housing at Heyford Park is one or two-storey, although most of it is to be replaced.
+By contrast, most of the existing family housing at Heyford Park is single storey, although it is to be replaced and there is no future requirement for more single storey development.
+However, the higher quality officers' housing is of two storeys, and the future new housing will be very compatible with it in scale.
 Key character buildings in the settlement are also one or two-storey and some, such as Heyford House and former barrack blocks, are two storey but on a larger scale than the domestic character of the family housing.
-The appraisal points out the dramatic contrast in scale between the A-type hangars and other buildings in the technical area.